anroots/kohana-commoneer/README.md

 Commoneer Version 1.4 Release Candidate
 =======================================

-Commoneer provides commonly used helpers, methods and classes that the author saw fit to add to Kohana.
+Commoneer provides commonly used helpers and extensible classes that the author saw fit to add to Kohana.
-The module extends several Kohana's built-in classes, providing additional functions and behaviour.
+The module extends several Kohana's built-in classes, providing additional functionality and behaviour.

-The module strongly reflects my developing style and might not me suitable for everyone.
+The module strongly reflects my developing style and might not be suitable for everyone.

 Core Philosophy
 ---------------

 One should be able to do more with less code, thereby strong convention over configuration approach is taken.
 Controllers are smart enough to find their own views and assets.
-Extendable classes lay out the groundwork for common operations such as delete and find_all.
+Extensible classes lay out the groundwork for common operations such as delete and find_all for modules.

 Included Classes
 ----------------